DiiGii/auto-rag/README.md

 1. https://dii-gii-auto-rag.streamlit.app/

 ## Conclusion
 A beautiful, easy-to-use tool for AutoRAG.
 I would highly recommend trying to implement this project yourself, as it gives you insight into various aspects of AI application development: database setup, LLM APIs, and building out the UX and UI.
-Please
+Please note that a valid OpenAI API key is necessary to use this app -- invalid ones will be rejected and ones without credit will return error messages.